microsoft/vscode-eslint/README.md

   }
   ```
 - `eslint.packageManager`: controls the package manager to be used to resolve the ESLint library.
 This has only an influence if the ESLint library is resolved globally.
 Valid values are `"npm"` or `"yarn"` or `"pnpm"`.
-- `eslint.options`: options to configure how ESLint is started using the [ESLint class API](http://eslint.org/docs/developer-guide/nodejs-api#eslint-class).
-(If you use ESLint <= v7, it will be used as an option for [CLI Engine](http://eslint.org/docs/developer-guide/nodejs-api#cliengine).)
-Defaults to an empty option bag.
+- `eslint.options`: options to configure how ESLint is started using either the [ESLint class API](http://eslint.org/docs/developer-guide/nodejs-api#eslint-class) or the [CLIEngine API](http://eslint.org/docs/developer-guide/nodejs-api#cliengine).
+The extension uses the ESLint class API if ESLint version 8 or higher is used or if ESLint version 7 is used and the setting `eslint.useESLintCLass` is set to true.
+I all other cases the CLIEngine API is used.
   An example to point to a custom `.eslintrc.json` file using the new ESLint API is:
   ```json
   {